kubernetes/contributor-site/content/en/blog/2025/k8s-steering-spotlight.md

 tackling challenges, supporting contributors, and ensuring the community remains inclusive and vibrant.

-What makes them stand out is their focus on people—empowering contributors, resolving governance issues, and creating an environment where innovation can thrive.
+What makes them stand out is their focus on people --- empowering contributors, resolving governance issues, and creating an environment where innovation can thrive.
 It’s not always easy, but as they’ve shared, it’s deeply rewarding.

 Whether you’re a long-time contributor or thinking about getting involved, the Kubernetes community is open to you.
-At its heart, Kubernetes is about more than just technology—it’s about the people who make it all happen.
+At its heart, Kubernetes is about more than just technology --- it’s about the people who make it all happen.
 There’s always room for one more voice to help shape the future.